taylorleprechaun/CFBPoll/README.md

 # CFBPoll

+This version of the poll is donezo and has been re-written and published to a [new repo](https://github.com/taylorleprechaun/CFBPollNew).
+Go check it out there!

 ### About

 Poll pulls some data about teams and uses it to rank them.
 Data used includes game-by-game results and offensive and defensive team stats.